 If on the other hand, I create some guiding structures where I use my willpower to create a new environment then I only need to use that willpower once.

 That would mean that when I am at the supermarket I create a structure that excludes ice cream from the shopping list.

 Perhaps I may create a structure that changes my environment by buying a small tub initially, or perhaps a single ice cream or I may even move to a healthier alternative such as yoghurt.

 If ice cream isn’t in my freezer I can’t have it and I won’t need to have that nightly willpower battle.

 As time passes I can layer those guiding structures to change the way I shop and the environment I live in.

 In that way, I have had to use willpower just once to create the structure and the environment changes as a direct result.

 Over time, layered change will bring about a change in habit and behaviour.

-The next time you have a habit or some behaviour you would like to change, poly your willpower in a way which changes your environment by creating guiding structures so you don’t have to dip into the willpower bank over and over again.
+The next time you have a habit or some behaviour you would like to change, poly your willpower in a way that changes your environment by creating guiding structures so you don’t have to dip into the willpower bank over and over again.

 Good luck, I’m off to do some grocery shopping… and ice cream is not on the list!